 I'm sure Peter Laird will have his quibbles too so while it's not terrible as so many of the reviews would have you believe it's also nothing truly amazing either.
-A real shame too considering I'd been eagerly awaiting this movie after 2007's TMNT & 2009's 2K animated series finale, "Turtles Forever".
+A real shame too considering I'd been eagerly awaiting this movie after 2007's TMNT & 2009's 2K animated series finale, the very awesomely satisfying, "Turtles Forever".
 With other movies out on the horizon this past year like Amazing Spider-Man 2, Godzilla, X-Men Days of Future Past,Guardians of the Galaxy, Transformers 4, etc., this was the one movie that was at the very top of my list of must see's.
 I wasn't in complete shock being well aware of Platinum Dunes' deficient filmography but still had some faith since it was being directed by Jonathan Liebesman who's also responsible for the very underrated period/action flick, "Wrath of the Titans".
 It's not that this movie's bad because it's not.
 It's very action oriented with some great humor, & the special f/x are absolutely top notch.
 The turtles themselves look absolutely jaw droppingly spectacular as does Splinter & while many complaints were targeted at the turtles themselves as appearing too hulking with flared nostrils, this is all just total nonsense.
 If your a long time fan you can see right away they look like a cross between the artwork of Michael Dooney & those incredible A.C.
 Farley paintings from the Mirage Studios era.
-Megan Fox, William Fichtner, & Will Arnett are great despite how little their given to work with.
+Megan Fox, William Fichtner, & Will Arnett are fine despite how little their given to work with.